-Math, Computer Science, & Engineering Pathway
+Math, Computer Science, and Engineering

-A student project in this pathway might focus on applied mathematics, data science, game theory, statistics, physics, database architecture, game/web/app design, software engineering, coding & programming, cybersecurity, information technology, wearable technology, mechanical engineering, electrical engineering, civil engineering, biochemical engineering, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on applied mathematics, data science, game theory, statistics, physics, database architecture, game/web/app design, software engineering, coding and programming, cybersecurity, information technology, wearable technology, mechanical engineering, electrical engineering, civil engineering, biochemical engineering, and more.
+For example, a student might design a project such as:

-- Research the different types of engineers and the trends in engineering career opportunities, support Northwood in organizing a Pathways presentation with alumnae in the field. - Complete the self-contained course "Calculus with Applications," through MIT Open Courseware including the readings, the exercises, & the simulations, reflect on what it was like to take an undergraduate-level course and write a reflection for Northwood's Mirror.
+- Research the different types of engineers and the trends in engineering career opportunities, support Northwood in organizing a Pathways presentation with alumnae in the field. - Complete the self-contained course "Calculus with Applications," through MIT Open Courseware including the readings, the exercises, and the simulations, reflect on what it was like to take an undergraduate-level course and write a reflection for Northwood's Mirror.

-Music, Performance, & Sound Pathway
+Music, Performance, and Sound

-A student project in this pathway might focus on Instrumentals (strings, woodwind, percussion, keyboard, brass), dance, voice, songwriting, composition, recording, sound engineering, AI-generated music, entertainment industry, musical theater, teacher tech, stage design, costume design, lighting, sound, acting, directing, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on Instrumentals (strings, woodwind, percussion, keyboard, brass), dance, voice, songwriting, composition, recording, sound engineering, AI-generated music, entertainment industry, musical theater, teacher tech, stage design, costume design, lighting, sound, acting, directing, and more.
+For example, a student might design a project such as:

-- Work on developing proper singing technique and recording a single. - Complete a series of free online piano lessons to teach yourself piano, practice daily, and perform two of your favorite songs at the Spring concert. - Complete behind-the-scenes tours and job shadows at the Lake Placid Centre for the Arts, run tech for a Northwood concert.
+- Work on developing proper singing technique and recording a single. - Complete a series of free online piano lessons to teach oneself piano, practice daily, and perform two favorite songs at the Spring concert. - Complete behind-the-scenes tours and job shadows at the Lake Placid Centre for the Arts, run tech for a Northwood concert.

-Recreational Tourism / Outdoor Leadership Pathway
+Recreational Tourism / Outdoor Leadership

-A student project in this pathway might focus on adventure tourism, ecotourism, cultural tourism, guiding, conservation, protection, sports tourism, wellness tourism, beach and coastal tourism, hospitality, expeditionary programming, rangers, search and rescue, nature-based tourism, program/camp administration, climbing, hiking, camping, paddling, fishing, & more.
-For example, a student in this pathway might choose to:
+A student project might focus on adventure tourism, ecotourism, cultural tourism, guiding, conservation, protection, sports tourism, wellness tourism, beach and coastal tourism, hospitality, expeditionary programming, rangers, search and rescue, nature-based tourism, program/camp administration, climbing, hiking, camping, paddling, fishing, and more.
+For example, a student might design a project such as:

 - Plan and lead an original (with your guide's oversight) outdoor adventure for students at Northwood.
-Consider what the goals of the outdoor adventure will be, what skill level/abilities participants must have, the gear you will need, the location/ weather/ Leave No Trace criteria, etc. - Apprentice with an innkeeper or the administrator of a campground learning the workflow of a manager in the hospitality industry.
+Consider what the goals of the outdoor adventure will be, what skill level/ abilities participants must have, the gear you will need, the location/ weather/ Leave No Trace criteria, etc. - Apprentice with an innkeeper or the administrator of a campground learning the workflow of a manager in the hospitality industry.
 Create a presentation for other Northwood students about career opportunities in the hospitality and tourism industry.

-Sports Industry Pathway
+Sports Industry

-A student project in this pathway might focus on program development, event management, club/team/ facilities management, athletic administration, sports marketing, sports media, athletic recruiting, athlete/ talent management, sports sponsorship & sales, sports psychology, sports law & governance, coaching, training, nutrition, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on program development, event management, club/team/ facilities management, athletic administration, sports media, athletic recruiting, athlete/ talent management, sports sponsorship and sales, sports psychology, sports law and governance, coaching, training, nutrition, and more.
+For example, a student might design a project such as:

-- Apprentice with Northwood's Athletic Director, Trevor Gilligan, learning the intricacies of planning and managing the Northwood (Hockey) Tournament. - Organize a virtual sports industry career fair for Northwood students with interesting sports industry related professionals.
+- Apprentice with Northwood's Athletic Director, learning the intricacies of planning and managing the Northwood (Hockey) Tournament. - Organize a virtual sports industry career fair for Northwood students with interesting sports industry related professionals.

-3D Modeling & Fabrication Pathway
+3D Modeling and Fabrication

-A student project in this pathway might focus on mechanical drafting, 3D CAD modeling, AutoCAD, 3D printing in healthcare, 3D printing in construction, 3D printing in manufacturing, CNC laser cutting, engraving, carpentry, woodworking, precision tools/ power tools, materials science, product design, toy & game design, industrial design, green design, & more.
-For example, a student in this pathway might choose to do one of the following:
+A student project might focus on mechanical drafting, 3D CAD modeling, AutoCAD, 3D printing in healthcare, 3D printing in construction, 3D printing in manufacturing, CNC laser cutting, engraving, carpentry, woodworking, precision tools/ power tools, materials science, product design, toy and game design, industrial design, green design, and more.
+For example, a student might design a project such as:

 - Learn how to create your own 3D print files in SketchUp.
-Develop a concept to design, print, & refine including multiple prototypes of real-world objects that create value in the world\ (\Most students in this pathway will likely start with a project like this if it is their first year in the pathway). - Apprentice at the Innovation Hub as a Maker-in-Residence, plan, market, and provide workshops to the greater community on how to 3D print and its future uses.
+Develop a concept to design, print, and refine including multiple prototypes of real-world objects that create value in the world\ (\Most students in this pathway will likely start with a project like this if it is their first year in the pathway). - Apprentice at the Innovation Hub as a Maker-in-Residence, plan, market, and provide workshops to the greater community on how to 3D print and its future uses.